mohaEs/UncertainyPGAN/README.md

 To improve the results, the soft dice criterion is added to the loss function: </br>
 main_v2_dice.py

+The complete description of the method is available at _report.pdf_

 postprocessing and converting outputs to nifti files: </br>
 main_convert2nifti.py